openjdk/guide/src/guide/working-with-pull-requests.md

 #. **Allow enough time for review**

    In general all PRs should be open for at least 24 hours to allow for reviewers in all time zones to get a chance to see it.
 It may actually happen that even 24 hours isn't enough.
 Take into account weekends, holidays, and vacation times throughout the world and you'll realize that a change that requires more than just a trivial review may have to be open for a while.
-In some areas [trivial] changes are allowed to be pushed without the 24 hour delay.
+In some areas [trivial] changes are allowed to be integrated without the 24 hour delay.
 Ask your reviewers if you think this applies to your change.

 #. **Get the required reviews**